georgesunny/terraform/README.md

     * webapp sg - security group to allow trafic to webapp
     * webapp conatins autoscaling group and launch template.
 * Ansible
-    This folder containes ansible play book to install nginx server and required html file to render when alb dns name is hit in browser
+    This folder containes ansible play book to install nginx server and required html file to render when alb dns name is hit in browser. webapp will use the zip file in launch template to deploy the nginx

 #### Getting Started